Do you have a school uniform?

-School ends at 3;10 for Reception, Year 1 and Year 2.
-Reception children should be collected from the small reception playground accessed via the small side gate.
-Children in Years 1 and 2 will be taken to the main playground by their class teacher.
+School ends at 3:15 for Reception and these children should be collected from the small reception playground accessed via the Woodland Gate.

 Can my child walk home from school by themselves?

-Children in years 5 and 6 may walk home from school alone if parents have sent in a written request for a ‘Walking Home’ pass.
+Children in Year 6 may walk home from school alone if parents have sent in a written request for a ‘Walking Home’ pass.
 Children will need to show this pass to the teachers on the gate at the end of the school day.

 Can my child bring their phone to school?

-Children in years 5 and 6 may bring their phones into school.
+Children in Year 6 may bring their phones into school.
 They need to be turned off and handed in to their teacher at the start of the day and will be returned to the child at the end of the day.

 Can I park on the premises?

 There is no parking for parents on the school site except for one disabled parking bay in the car park.
 The area outside school becomes very congested during school drop off and pick up times.
-If at all possible, please park elsewhere in the village and walk- there is a large car park behind Co-op on the High Street.
+If at all possible, please park elsewhere in the village and walk- there is a large car park behind Co-op on the High Street and at the Rec..

 What does my child need to bring to school with them?

 Children should come to school wearing clothing appropriate for the weather.
 Each day children should bring their reading book, Home School Log book, water bottle and packed lunch if they are having them.
-PE kits may be required any day of the week so it is important that they are left in school.
+PE kits should be worn to school on the days that they have PE.
 If they are going to an after school club that requires a different kit that should be brought in at the start of the day.